mhoffrog/onedev-manual/pages/run-as-system-service.md

 1. Edit file _/opt/onedev/conf/wraper.conf_ to set value of property _wrapper.java.command_ as path to java command

 1. By default, the service will run under root user.
 To run as another user, edit file _/opt/onedev/bin/server.sh_ and uncomment below line to specify the user.
-Make sure specified user has full permission over _/opt/onedev_ and all its sub directories:
+Make sure specified user has full permissions to _/opt/onedev_ and all its sub directories:

   ```
   #RUN_AS_USER=